Under the Midnight Sun: Background

-In a June 2019 interview with LA Weekly, vocalist Ian Astbury stated that The Cult were “long overdue” to release new music, noting that “we do have some stuff we've been working on, but it's yet to see the light of day."
-Six months later, Astbury told Atlantic City Weekly that the band was going to start working on new music in 2020, saying “we've got a few pieces lying around in various stages of completion.
+In a June 2019 interview with LA Weekly, vocalist Ian Astbury stated that The Cult were "long overdue" to release new music, noting that "we do have some stuff we've been working on, but it's yet to see the light of day."
+Six months later, Astbury told Atlantic City Weekly that the band was going to start working on new music in 2020, saying "we've got a few pieces lying around in various stages of completion.
 The intention is to get together in the New Year and take a look at what we've got and decide how we are going to go about moving forward.
-It's an essential part of any creative lifeblood.”
+It's an essential part of any creative lifeblood."
 On May 6, 2020, The Cult announced on their Twitter page that they had signed to Black Hill Records.

 On August 15, 2020, guitarist Billy Duffy announced on his Twitter that the band had begun recording with producer Tom Dalgety at Rockfield Studios.
 Progress was slow for nearly two years, hampered by the COVID-19 pandemic, and the album being recorded remotely, with the half of the band tracking it at Rockfield Studios and Astbury in the United States.
 In May 2022, Duffy told The Yorkshire Post that the ‘main bulk’ of the album was finished and mastered.
-On July 7, 2022 the band announced the album title and released “Give Me Mercy” as its first single.
-Astbury said of the single, “it perfectly fit these thoughts I’d been having about our culture’s need to move past assumptions of duality.
-We need new language because words can’t express where we’re going.”
+On July 7, 2022, the band announced the album title and released "Give Me Mercy" as its first single.
+Astbury said of the single, "it perfectly fit these thoughts I’d been having about our culture’s need to move past assumptions of duality.
+We need new language because words can’t express where we’re going."

-The album name is said to have come from Astbury’s experience during the 1986 Provinssirock festival in Finland.
+The album name is said to have come from Astbury's experience during the 1986 Provinssirock festival in Finland.
 Astbury was quoted recollecting about the event: “It’s three in the morning, the sun’s up, and there’s all these beautiful people in this halcyon moment.
 People are laying on the grass, making out, drinking, smoking.
 It was an incredible moment.
 When the world stopped [for the pandemic], I had this moment to write in real time, to calculate.
-I was compelled by this vision, this anomaly, this memory, of being under the midnight sun.”
+I was compelled by this vision, this anomaly, this memory, of being under the midnight sun."

+The album is the first album since Beyond Good and Evil (2001) not to feature drummer John Tempesta who was absent from the recording sessions for unknown reasons but continued to be a member of the band.
+Drums on the album were instead provided by Ian Matthews of Kasabian.